Abhiroop/HasTEE/README.md

 #### Using stack

+LATEST: DO NOT USE `stack`.
+Stick to `cabal`, all recent developments have been done with `cabal`

-Very hard (or impossible) to make the latest `stack` pick up a custom GHC because of the snapshot mechanism (perhaps that requires all the necessary packages be compiled with the custom ghc).
+Very hard (or impossible) to make the latest `stack` pick up a custom GHC because of the snapshot mechanism (perhaps that requires all the necessary packages be compiled with the custom GHC).
 Approaches in this thread https://github.com/commercialhaskell/stack/issues/725#issuecomment-364624897 are no longer functional in the latest `stack` incarnations.

 ```
 -- Build and run the enclave (the flag is called `enclave`)